-Data are available from the Stewart BCHPA station for the years 1967 to 1976.
-When this station was discontinued another station was activated nearby at the Stewart Airport.
-Verified data are available from the Stewart A station from 1975 to 2007.
-Precipitation data from Stewart BCHPA and Stewart A stations were combined to provide a 40 year record that could be used to estimate the MAP at the Kitsault project site.
-A double-mass analysis (Ponce, 1989) was used to adjust the Stewart BCHPA precipitation data to represent the conditions at Stewart A. This combined record will be referred to below as the Stewart record.
+(ID 1067745) station was activated, from 1967 to 1976.
+Another station was activated nearby at the Stewart airport in 1974, Stewart A (ID 1067742), and is currently still in operation.
+Precipitation and temperature data from Stewart, Stewart BCHPA and Stewart A records were combined to provide a long-term record that was used to estimate the MAP at the Kitsault project site.
+A double-mass analysis (Ponce, 1989) was used to adjust the Stewart and Stewart BCHPA precipitation data to represent the conditions at Stewart A. Missing monthly values were in-filled based on the long-term monthly average values for the entire period of record of the Stewart stations.
+This combined record will be referred to below as the Stewart record.